What is a Short Position?

 What is the Maximum Loss an Investor would take in Short Selling?

-The loss that can happen to an investor in short selling is infinite, this is because any stocks potential upside is unlimited, so if the stock price keeps increasing after shorting the stock and if the investor does not have taken enough measures to hedge the loss, the loss can be infinite.
+The loss that can happen to an investor in short selling is infinite.
+This is because any potential stocks upside is unlimited, so if the stock price keeps increasing after shorting the stock and if the investor does not have taken enough measures to hedge the loss, the loss can be infinite.

 Important Aspects of the Short Position